Contact Information(07) 3371 1556 email@example.com

 Mon - 8:30 am to 2:45 pm

 Thu - 8:30 am to 2:45 pm

 Sat - Closed

 Sun - Closed

 About the centre

-St Thomas’s Riverview Kindergarten and Preschool has been in operation since 1968 and is affiliated with The Lady Gowrie (QLD) Inc a non-profit early childhood organisation.
+St Thomas’s Riverview Kindergarten and Preschool has been in operation since 1968 and is a branch service with The Lady Gowrie (QLD) Inc a non-profit early childhood organisation.
 It operates an approved educational program for children aged 3 ½ to 4 ½ years.

 This wonderful kindergarten has been assessed and rated as EXCEEDING IN STANDARDS.
 The friendly, expert educators and wonderful facilities sets St Thomas Riverview above the rest.

 Our affiliation with Lady Gowrie carries with it subsidies from the State Department of Education and an obligation upon the management committee to maintain high standards of qualified educators, educational programming, building and grounds, equipment and close parent/teacher involvement.

 St Thomas’s Riverview Kindergarten and Preschool is a community kindergarten that espouses an ethos that recognizes the community of the kindergarten and the community, locally and in general, benefits when individuals give altruistically for the common good.